 Booking lead time (also called booking window) is the number of days between when a guest makes a reservation and when they check in.
 A booking made on January 1 for a February 15 check-in has a 45-day lead time.

 Use lead time data to time your pricing adjustments.
-If your market typically books 30 days out, start with higher rates and begin lowering them if a date remains unbooked within 14 days.
-Conversely, if a date books earlier than expected, it may be underpriced.
+If your market typically books 40 days out, hold firm on rates until 21 days before check-in, then apply a measured discount if the date remains open.
+A booking that arrives earlier than your market average is a signal the night may be underpriced.